IJanicka/IJanicka.github.io/organisation.md

 **Co-organizer of an international conference in contemporary French philosophy (organising committee)**<br>
-13th Annual Deleuze & Guattari Conference: *Territorialities, Exterritorialities, Non-Territorialities*, keynotes: Etienne Balibar, Barbara Glowczewski and Eric Alliez, The Czech Academy of Sciences, Prague, 5-7 July 2021 (online with almost 200 speakers)
+13th Annual Deleuze & Guattari Conference: *Territorialities, Exterritorialities, Non-Territorialities* (with Petr Kouba), keynotes: Etienne Balibar, Barbara Glowczewski and Eric Alliez, The Czech Academy of Sciences, Prague, 5-7 July 2021 (online with almost 200 speakers)

 **Co-organizer of a workshop on interdisciplinary research**<br>